Live chat by BoldChat

 • Broth-based vegetable soup is a winning combination, low in calories, chock full of nutrients, and very filling.

 • Fruits and vegetables can contribute up to 3-4 cups of fluid to your diet.
-Choose produce with high fluid content such as grapes, watermelon, grapefruit, orange, squash, broccoli, or eggplant.
+Choose to produce with high fluid content such as grapes, watermelon, grapefruit, orange, squash, broccoli, or eggplant.

-While super-waters may have positive effects on your health, they may have a negative effect on your wallet do to their higher cost.
+While super-waters may have positive effects on your health, they may have a negative effect on your wallet due to their higher cost.
 But if you want to be kind to your wallet and get your fluids the good old-fashioned way, drinking plain drinking water is a great place to start.

 You can always consider these options to help you jazz up plain water and meet your fluid needs: